Rochet2/smallfolk_cpp/README.md

 LuaVal t2 = LuaVal::table();
 ```

+###static nil
+A static function `LuaVal::nil()` returns a const reference to a preconstructed nil object.
+It is used as a return value when a nil value is needed, but it is identical to any other constructed LuaVal that represents nil.
+This function does not throw.

+###hash
+The LuaVal class contains a hasher struct `LuaVal::LuaValHasher` for when you need to use a LuaVal in a hash container for example: `std::unordered_set<LuaVal, LuaVal::LuaValHasher> myset;`.
+The hasher uses `LuaVal::tostring()`.

+###typetag
 There is a definition of type tags used to identify each value type.
 These can be used in the constructor as well.
 For example a table can be created with `LuaValue table(TTABLE)`.
 You can get the type tag of an object with the member function `luaval.GetTypeTag()`.
 GetTypeTag does not throw.